Fred Astaire and Ginger Rogers danced in 9 films together during the 1930s |

 Alfred Hitchcock's first international hit is a comedic spy thriller about a man who accidentally involves himself in a spy conspiracy.
 The pacing of this movie is relentless enough so that the audience feels just as haggard as Robert Donat's character as he runs across Scotland trying to escape both the police and the foreign agents who want him dead.
 If you like this title, by the way, check out The Lady Vanishes, another early Hitchcock of similar brilliance.

-one of the best films of the decade, It Happened One Night.
+Clark Gable and Claudette Colbert hitchhike to New York in one of the best films of the decade, It Happened One Night. |

 This extremely low-budget romantic comedy was the first movie ever to sweep the 4 major Oscars: Best Film, Best Director, Best Actor, and Best Actress.
 It was also the first of three Best Director awards Frank Capra would garner during the decade.
 Clark Gable is at his most charming as a quick-witted out-of-work reporter helping an heiress (Claudette Colbert) escape from her overprotective father.
 The film also features the famous hitchhiking scene where Colbert hitches a ride by hiking up her skirt.